neondatabase/website/content/docs/security/security-overview.md

 ## Questions about our security measures?

-If you have any questions or concerns about our security protocols or would like a deeper dive into any aspect, our team is here to help.
+If you have any questions about our security protocols or would like a deeper dive into any aspect, our team is here to help.
 You can reach us at [security@neon.tech](mailto:security@neon.tech).